Korean Sentence Structure: The Practical Guide to Word Order Patterns, Particles and Practice

 We learned a couple of things today.

-We learned about three Korean particles and the three most common sentence structures.
-With these three simple Korean sentence patterns, you can say what you want and mean it.
+We learned about the three most common sentence structures and three Korean particles.
+With these simple Korean sentence patterns, you can say what you want and mean it.